cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     get: typeof getMetaData;
 };

-// Warning: (ae-missing-release-tag) "metadataProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 const metadataProvider: {
     add: (imageId: string, payload: [number, number]) => void;
     get: (type: string, imageId: string) => [number, number];
 };

-// Warning: (ae-missing-release-tag) "Orientation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Orientation = {
     sliceNormal: Point3;